 Generally, while playing around with settings to get the perfect output for our gameplay we come across many alien terms.
 Recently, a lot of focus was on VSync.
-What is Vsync?
-What does VSync do?
+What is Vsync and What does VSync do?
 Should it be turned ON or OFF?
 There are a thousand questions revolving around this topic that have confused a lot of gamers.
 Today we will tell you all that you need to know about the VSync feature.

-Firstly, VSync is a video-related feature or setting and has nothing to do with other sessions of settings like control and sound, etc … And secondly, VSync is an abbreviation used for Vertical Synchronization.
+Firstly, VSync is a video-related feature or setting and has nothing to do with other sessions of settings like control and sound, etc. And secondly, VSync is an abbreviation used for Vertical Synchronization.
 We know that the non-abbreviated term made the thing more difficult for you.
 Nat making it complex any further, let’s get to the point directly.

 What is Vsync?

 In order to understand VSync, you will first have to understand how the graphic rendering process works inside a computer or laptop.
 Your gaming PC or Gaming Laptop has a way of rendering the graphics to your screen.
 This process can be performed by a device called a graphics card.
 This can be integrated within your processor or be added as an independent component.

 The main job of these graphics cards is to process the binary data and paint it on your screen so that you can see it in a visual form.
 If you are even reading this, it’s because you have a graphics card on your device that is processing the binary information and delivering visual information in terms of letters and words.
 The main function of the graphics processor is to paint the visuals on your screen.